1915venu/5G-Registration-Attack/custom-packet-scripts/README.md

-# Triggering Authentication inside Core Network using custom NGAP Packets
+# Sending custom NGAP, RRC and NAS Packets

-This part of the repository contains code that can be used to send customized NGAP and RRC messages.
+This part of the repository contains code that can be used to send customized `NGAP`, `RRC` and `NAS` messages.
 It leverages [pycrate](https://github.com/pycrate-org/pycrate) and [pysctp](https://github.com/P1sec/pysctp) libraries of python to achieve this functionality.

 ## How to setup this Project?